mbrownnycnyc/splunkconf19/theconf.md

     * store enrichment data as lookuptables, then use `OUTPUT` to output fields

 ### take aways
+* this will create an entire job title for you.
-* enrichments increase context
+* enrichments increase context.
-* tuneing is a murder
+* tuning is an ongoing beast.
 * watch:
   * SEC1538
   * SEC1908